florenceltf/etched/content/selected-works/rathmines-street-hawthorn.md

 year: 2018 — 2020
 client: Deluca Property Group
 collaborators: NTF Architecture
+body: |-
-body: "The heritage façade immediately sets the tone for the landscape throughout these five dwellings.  \n  \nWhile all residences share access to a common courtyard, each home has its own sense of escape through a private walled garden.  \n  \nThe landscape was fundamental to delineating the entrance point with the introduction of a central canopy tree—connecting the established architecture of the site, with its new built form."
+  The heritage façade immediately set the tone for the landscape throughout these five dwellings.

+  While all residences share access to a common courtyard, each home has its own sense of escape through a private walled garden.

+  The landscape was fundamental to delineating the entrance point with the introduction of a central canopy tree—connecting the established architecture of the site, with its new built form.
 gallery:
 - template: landscape-image
   project-link: []